CleanroomMC/Website/docs/wiki/modularui/getting-started.md

 Each factory may have its own custom method for opening a GUI.
 The factories then call `GuiManager.open(...)`.

-Should these not suit your needs you may implement you own factory.
+Should these not suit your needs you may implement your own factory.
 Just implement `UIFactory` (or `AbstractUIFactory` for some helpers) and register it with `GuiManager.registerFactory()`.
 UI factories also control the default container class and when the ui should be force closed (player out of range usually).